Bills fire Rex and Rob Ryan, bench Tyrod Taylor; Anthony Lynn becomes interim coach

 — Buffalo Bills PR (@BuffaloBillsPR) December 27, 2016

-GM Doug Whaley had been mostly mum on Rex Ryan’s future in recent weeks, which was another clear sign his future was bleak.
+General manager Doug Whaley had been mostly mum on Rex Ryan’s future in recent weeks, which was another sign his future was bleak.
 Ryan’s buyout is massive — he has three years remaining on a five-year deal that averages $5.5 million annually — but the team clearly wanted to move on.

 The 7-8 Bills have lost three of their past four games this season to fall from the playoff race.